penglian518/Aqua-mer/README.md

 ## NOTICE

-The configuration file for Django (cyshg/setting.py) and the database files are not allowed to share.
+* The configuration file for Django (cyshg/setting.py) and the database files are not allowed to share.
 You have to re-generate your own and run the website at your own risk.
 Again, we suggest you to run your job at https://aquamer.ornl.gov.
+* In order to setup a fully functioned server, Apache with WSGI (as a sample, a configuration file is provided in Apache_conf directory) and Torque (PBS) Job management system are required.